Capital Allocation · Intelligence

 Billboard controls authority in music.
 It defines legitimacy through its charts.
 That authority cannot be manufactured.
 It cannot be replicated quickly.
 It exists because of decades of accumulated trust and institutional recognition.

-The same principle applied to SXSW.
+The same principle applied to SXSW Festival.

-SXSW is not valuable because of its quarterly growth rate.
+SXSW Festival is not valuable because of its quarterly growth rate.
 It is valuable because it occupies a singular position at the intersection of technology, culture, and innovation.
 Its capacity is fixed.
 Its authority is scarce.

-In each case, scarcity—not growth—determined long-term value.
+In each case, scarcity — not growth — determined long-term value.

 This principle applies equally to physical infrastructure.